-1) Investment in Egged Partnership
+1) Investment in Egged partnership

 - 1. On 28 March 2024, a court approved a motion filed by Egged for the performance of a distribution that does not meet the profit test but does meet the solvency test, pursuant to Section 303 of the Companies Law, 5759-1999, in the amount of ILS 350 million.
-The Egged Partnership's share in the distribution is approx. ILS 210 million, and the distribution funds were used for repayment of the variable component of the loan in the Egged Partnership. - 2.
+The Egged partnership's share in the distribution is approx. ILS 210 million, and the distribution funds were used for repayment of the variable component of the loan in the Egged partnership. - 2.
 On 8 April 2024, the Company reported that Egged had received payment demands in a best-of-judgment income tax assessments for the tax years 2018-2021, in which the assessing officer determined that a certain rate of the expenses incurred by Egged in respect of a liability for a payment to the State by virtue of a 2018 agreement between it and the State is not deductible expense for tax purposes.
 According to the demands, the tax amount that Egged will be required to pay is approx. ILS 98 million.
 Egged disputes the Tax Authority's position and believes, according to the position of its professional advisors, that it has very solid claims against the assessments.
-Egged intends to file administrative objections to the administrative objections are very high. - On 20 June 2024, the Egged Partnership entered into an agreement for a credit facility in the amount of up to ILS 1 billion with banking entities for purposes of financing the acquisition of the shares associated with the exercise.
+Egged intends to file administrative objections to the administrative objections are very high. - On 20 June 2024, the Egged partnership entered into an agreement for a credit facility in the amount of up to ILS 1 billion with banking entities for purposes of financing the acquisition of the shares associated with the exercise.
 See Note 6.E below for further details on the credit facility.

-- 4. See Note 1.B above for information about notices delivered to the Egged Partnership on the exercise of the put option for an aggregate of approx. 18% of Egged's issued capital. - 5.
+- 4. See Note 1.B above for information about notices delivered to the Egged partnership on the exercise of the put option for an aggregate of approx. 18% of Egged's issued capital. - 5.
 See Note 6.G.6 below for information about a claim and a motion to certify a class action filed against Egged and against the Egged Members' Retirement Fund. - 6.
-As of 30 June 2024, the fair value of the investment in the Egged Partnership was estimated using a valuation performed by an independent external valuer from BDO Consulting Group, with recognized professional qualifications and extensive experience in the infrastructure sector.
-The valuation was conducted using the asset-value method, which is based on the valuation of Egged according to the Discounted Cash Flow (DCF) method, net of a debt from Egged and the Egged Partnership.
-The valuation that was attached to the financial statements as of 30 June 2024 was based on the forecasts provided by the Company's management and Egged's management regarding projected revenue, expenses, investments, the number of kilometers traveled, rate of departing from public transport clusters, and winning tenders.
+As of 30 June 2024, the fair value of the investment in the Egged partnership was estimated using a valuation performed by an independent external valuer from BDO Consulting Group, with recognized professional qualifications and extensive experience in the infrastructure sector.
+The valuation was conducted using the asset-value method, which is based on the valuation of Egged according to the Discounted Cash Flow (DCF) method, net of a debt from Egged and the Egged partnership.
+The valuation was based on the forecasts provided by the Company's management and Egged's management regarding projected revenue, expenses, investments, the number of kilometers traveled, rate of departing from public transport clusters, and winning tenders.
 The period that was used for the purpose of the valuation is primarily based on the operational agreement with the State, according to the license periods and/or agreements in the various activities, assuming a gradual departure from clusters and winning future tenders.
 After 2035, a representative year of operation was assumed, from which the terminal value was derived.
-The discount rates used to measure the fair value of the various activities (WACC) are as follows: Egged (Standalone) - 9% and 10.75% for a representative year, Egged Heseim - 13%, EBS - 6.75% and 8.5% for a representative year, and Mobilis -11.25% and 14.25% for a representative year.
+The discount rates used to measure the fair value of the various activities (WACC) are as follows: Egged (Standalone) - 9% and 10.75% for a representative year, Egged Heseim - 13%, EBS - 6.75% and 8.5% for a representative year, and Mobilis - 11.25% and 14.25% for a representative year.
 (In the previous valuation, as of 30 June 2023, Egged (Standalone) - 8.25% and 9.75% for a representative year, Egged Heseim - 12.25%, EBS - 7% and 8.5% for a representative year, and Mobilis - 12% and 14.5% for a representative year).
-In the third quarter, the fair value of the investment was updated to reflect the projected return on investment for the owners (as determined in the valuation as of 30 June 2024), net of dividends received in the period.